phillro/nodensq/README.md

-A node.js implementation of pynsq from https://github.com/bitly/nsq
+A node.js port of pynsq reader from https://github.com/bitly/nsq

-Aims to be a straight up port.
+Currently works for reading but not publishing.
+Very much untested and unfinished.